 - The maximum licensed capacity in a community home is initially determined by the number of bathtubs, showers, and toilets.
 A home with only one bathtub or shower cannot exceed a licensed capacity of 4.
-A home with only one toilet cannot exceed a licensed capacity of 4. - Per 6400.81 relating to individual bedrooms -any room that has the following must be counted as a bedroom: - A door; - At least one exterior window that permits a view of the outside; - A closet or wardrobe space; and - At least 80 square feet of wall to wall space - Any bedroom that has: - 120 square feet or more is considered a two-person bedroom by default. - 119 square feet or less is considered a one-person bedroom by default
+A home with only one toilet cannot exceed a licensed capacity of 4. - Per 6400.81 relating to individual bedrooms any room that has the following must be counted as a bedroom: - a.
+A door; - b.
+At least one exterior window that permits a view of the outside; - c.
+A closet or wardrobe space; and - d.
+At least 80 square feet of wall-to-wall space. - Any bedroom that has: - 120 square feet or more is considered a two-person bedroom by default. - 119 square feet or less is considered a one-person bedroom by default.